What are the latest funding news in the EdTech market? (May 2026)

 Why did they raise?

-Nectir plans to use the capital to scale its education-specific AI infrastructure and expand support for schools.
+Nectir raised to scale purpose-built AI infrastructure for schools.

 In our EdTech market deck, we identify pain points entrepreneurs should prioritize